|

 risk of being accused of "hard selling" our software, let

-me give you some advice I wish somebody would have given me when I first
+me give you some advice we wish somebody would have given us when we first

 started flying--be able to pass the knowledge test as early as possible